CharlesFabicki/Send.SMS.Weather.Notification/Readme.md

 ## License

-This project is licensed under the  License
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE